Thinking of moving from San Diego to Las Vegas? What would it be like to wake up in a city that never sleeps?

 - Cliff jumping at Nelson’s Landing

+If you like going for a nice drive to take in the atmosphere with privacy and the comfort of your AC, there are plenty of longer scenic routes in the area.
 The Valley of Fire is easily accessible with your car and is less than an hour’s drive from Las Vegas.
-Red Rock Canyon is 16 miles west of Las Vegas and will take you on a 13-mile road tour with plenty of scenic spots to pull over.
+Red Rock Canyon is 16 miles west of Las Vegas and offers some incredible sights.

 Affordable Cost of Living

-If you love going out and trying different cuisines, Las Vegas is your place.
-The city is filled with thousands of dining establishments, from bourgeois fine dining to cheap, delicious eats.
+Speaking of food, the table is set for you in Las Vegas.
+If you love going out and trying different cuisines, you’ll love this city.
+It’s filled with thousands of dining establishments, from bourgeois fine dining to cheap, delicious eats.

 While the Strip features some of the most iconic eateries, there are plenty of other places to eat off the Strip.
 Summerlin boasts some of the greatest restaurants in the city.
 From French bistros to pub fare food, Summerlin has food for every tastebud.